WifWaf/VEML6075/README.md

 ### License
 ---
-This project is licensed under Aapache 2.0 - see the LICENSE.md file for details
+This project is licensed under Apache 2.0 - see the LICENSE.md file for details

 ### Acknowledgments
 ----
-This library was originaly inspired by schizobovine's work! https://github.com/schizobovine/VEML6075;
+This library was originally inspired by schizobovine's work! https://github.com/schizobovine/VEML6075;

 ### Feedback
 ---